top of page

 Riding is enjoyed equally by older riders.

-As we get older, it gets harder to find friends.
-Taking lessons creates a weekly commitment to get out of the house with like-minded individuals.
-Many adults are forced to shoulder a lot of responsibility at work, however, in lessons they get to be supported by their riding instructor and work towards personal goals.
+Additionally, many adults are forced to shoulder a lot of responsibility at work, however, in lessons they get to be supported by their riding instructor and work towards personal goals.
 It's a great way to break out of the professional routine and focus on themselves while meeting new people.

 [1]The Equine Professional Manual: The Art of Teaching Riding (Certified Horsemanship Association, 2016) 23-26